 Get safe with Home & Business Security Systems in Coeur D Alene, ID.
 Protect Your Home, an ADT Authorized Dealer, is ready to help you choose a security package!
 Get the most up to date information on our security systems so that you can make the best choice to fit your security needs!
 Don't compromise when you need to keep your family safe.
 We can help you get set up with a security package that works best for your situation and budget.
 For just around one dollar a day, your safety can be monitored 24 hours a day, 7 days a week!
 Our security systems monitor everything - break-ins, gas leaks, fires and much more.
 The home security providers we work with are all top-notch and professional.
 Call us today at 1-855-446-5020!

 Coeur d'Alene (/ˌkɔːr dəˈleɪn/ ( listen) KOR də-LAYN) is the largest city and county seat of Kootenai County, Idaho, United States.
 It is the principal city of the Coeur d'Alene Metropolitan Statistical Area.
 As of the 2010 census, the population of Coeur d'Alene was 44,137.
 The city is a satellite city of Spokane, which is located about 30 miles (48 km) to the west, in the state of Washington.
 The two cities are the key components of the Spokane-Coeur d'Alene Combined Statistical Area, of which Coeur d'Alene is the third-largest city (after Spokane and its largest suburb, Spokane Valley).
 Coeur d'Alene is the largest city in northern Idaho Panhandle.
 The city is situated on the north shore of Lake Coeur d'Alene, 25 miles (40 km) in length.
 Locally, Coeur d'Alene is known as the "Lake City", or simply called by its initials: "CDA".The city of Coeur d'Alene has grown significantly in recent years, in part because of a substantial increase in tourism, encouraged by several resorts in the area.
 Broadcaster and media figure Barbara Walters called the city "a little slice of Heaven" and included it in her list of most fascinating places to visit.
 On November 28, 2007, Good Morning America broadcast the city's Christmas lighting ceremony because its display is among the largest in the United States.
 The Coeur d'Alene Resort and a 165 acre natural area called Tubbs Hill, Coeur d'Alene, Idaho take up a prominent portion of the city's downtown.
-It is also near two major ski resorts: Silver Mountain Resort to the east in Kellogg, and Schweitzer Mountain Ski Resort to the north in Sandpoint.
+There are several ski areas nearby: Silver Mountain Resort to the east in Kellogg, Lookout Pass Ski and Recreation Area to the west on Lookout Pass, and Schweitzer Mountain Ski Resort to the north in Sandpoint.
+The largest theme and water park in the Northwest, Silverwood Theme Park, is located approximately 20 miles to the north.